Smoking laws in Queensland

 - bans on the display and requirements for the storage of smoking products at retail stores

-- mandatory signage must be displayed at the point of sale
+- mandatory signage must be displayed at the point of sale and on or near tobacco product vending machines

 - no smoking product advertising, competitions, giveaways or entitlements